auphong2707/emotion-dectection-from-text/README.md

   * *Random Forest.ipynb*
   * *Softmax regression.ipynb*

-After tuning a model, we export a tuning report that includes the optimized hyperparameters, which will be used in the final report and model export phases.
+After tuning a model by using a dataset, we export a tuning report that includes the optimized hyperparameters, which will be used in the final report and model export phases. **Then, we will use that notebook for tuning next type of preprocessing method**.

 For a detailed explanation, please refer to the notebook and the reports in */data/tuning-reports*.